HelloWorlcl/Admit-test/README.md

 - Cannot upload a image.
     - Seems that your server user doesn't have write access to the `uploads` directory.
 To fix it run the next command:
     `sudo chmod 777 public/uploads/`

+## P.S

+I don't use different useful php-libraries (e.g php-di, routing, doctrine etc) either front-end libraries, or docker because the requirement is to not use frameworks, use nginx and mysql and I decided to create a pure system and implement simple functionality of it by my own.